pinobatch/zap-ruder/docs/tech_notes.md

 This kernel measures how many scanlines before the photosensor in the gun on each of the two controller ports turns on.
-This kernel does not measure on time, but an unplugged gun can be detected with a zero off time that stays zero even during vertical blank.
+This kernel does not measure on time.
+An unplugged gun can be detected with a zero off time that stays zero even during vertical blank.

 ### `xyon`